Skip to main content

 Your First Conversation

-3. Press Enter on your keyboard (or tap the send arrow on your phone)
+3. Press Enter on your keyboard, or tap the send arrow on your phone

-You can keep the conversation going by typing follow-up questions.
-For example, after it gives you those chicken recipes, you could type: Can you make the second one simpler?
+The wonderful thing about ChatGPT is that you can keep the conversation going naturally.
+After it gives you those chicken recipes, you could type: Can you make the second one simpler?
 I only have 30 minutes to cook.
+ChatGPT remembers what you talked about earlier in the same conversation, so you do not need to repeat yourself.

 Writing and Editing Emails